EnterpriseTECH fees

 Scholarship opportunities for external applicants

-PhD students and postdocs at any UK university (excluding University of Cambridge) in materials science or engineering research may be eligible for a full award including help with accommodation costs and travel for the lecture intensive days and Pitch Night.
+For PhD students and postdocs at any UK university (excluding University of Cambridge) in materials science or engineering research.
+The award would cover full programme fee including help with accommodation costs and travel for the launch, lecture intensive days and Pitch Night.

-PhD students, postdocs and staff at the Babraham Institute.
+For PhD students, postdocs and staff at the Babraham Institute.
 The award would cover the full programme fee at the rate of a University of Cambridge affiliated institution.

 The Breaking Barriers Award aims to dismantle barriers to success and foster inclusivity.
 By promoting diversity and supporting untapped talent, we want to help empower potential entrepreneurs to achieve their goals.